gargsaar/singlepage_website_ni/_posts/2019-09-22-the-last-coin.markdown

 "How was the competition?" she asked without looking at me.

-"We lost," I said, casually.
+"We lost!"
+I said, casually.

 "Then why are you so happy?"
 She stared at me, bamboozled.